bic-org/Boxtech/README.md

 The TCD API is a simple REST API.

-The following entry points are available, for looking up tare information in the TCD :
+The following entry points are available, for looking up container tare weight in the TCD :
-- **tare_kg**  : for a given container number, provides the tare in kg
+- **tare_kg**  : for a given container number, provides the tare weight in kg
-- **tare_lbs** : for a given container number, provides the tare in lbs
+- **tare_lbs** : for a given container number, provides the tare weight in lbs

 The following entry points are planned, but not yet available, for updating the TCD :
 - **fleet_in** : declare a new container in my fleet
 - **fleet_out** : declare that a container has left my fleet
 - **fleet_replace** : upload a file with the whole contents of my fleet, replacing the existing contents

+The container tare weight API is being made available first, because this is the most urgent.
+An API allowing the download of a fuller set of container characteristics will eventually be added.

 ## Prerequisites <a id="prerequisites"></a>